-Central had an Operating Company Services Agreement, or Operating Services Agreement, with EFS Services, LLC, or EFS Services, an affiliate of GE.
+Prior to the Sale, Central had an Operating Company Services Agreement, or Operating Services Agreement, with EFS Services, LLC, or EFS Services, an affiliate of GE.
 Pursuant to the Operating Services Agreement, EFS Services provided certain consulting services to Central for a service fee of \$1.0 million per year, plus the reimbursement of reasonable expenses up to \$0.2 million in a 12-month period incurred by EFS Services in providing such services.
-Central paid approximately \$0.7 million and \$0.8 million for service fees and expenses to EFS Services for the periods January 1, 2012 through September 23, 2012 and the nine-month period ended September 30, 2011, respectively.
 The Operating Services Agreement terminated on September 24, 2012 as a result of the Sale.
+For the three-month period ended March 31, 2012 (Predecessor), Central paid approximately \$0.3 million for service fees and expenses to EFS Services.

 Southern Star had an Administrative Services Agreement with EFS Services to provide certain administrative services to Southern Star and Holdings.
 Pursuant to the Administrative Services Agreement, EFS Services was not paid a fee for its services; however, it was entitled to be reimbursed for reasonable expenses incurred in providing such services.
 The Administrative Services Agreement terminated on September 24, 2012 as a result of the Sale.
+No significant expenses were incurred during the three-month period ending March 31, 2012.

 On January 23, 2012, Southern Star entered into an Administrative Services Agreement with MSIP Southern Star L.L.C, an affiliate of MSIP, to provide certain administrative services to Southern Star and Holdings.
 Pursuant to the terms of this agreement, the parties are not paid a fee for their services; however, they are entitled to be reimbursed for reasonable expenses incurred in providing such services.
+No significant expenses were incurred during the three-month period ended March 31, 2013 (Successor) and 2012 (Predecessor).